 Ingredients

-- Extra virgin olive oil
+- Extra virgin olive oil – the highest quality you can find

-- Aleppo pepper
+- Aleppo pepper – or use red pepper flakes

-- Oregano - fresh oregano, chopped finely is recommended, but dried crushed oregano can also be used.
+- Oregano – fresh oregano, chopped finely is recommended, but dried, crushed oregano can also be used

 - Basil – finely chopped fresh basil is best but you can substitute with dried basil.
 Be sure to crush it finely.